coffee-fueled-dev/very-coffee/packages/obp/README.md

 ### **Party**

-Represents an actor: a brand, provider, system agent, or internal actor.
+Represents an actor: a company, system agent, or internal actor.

 ```ts
 {